Helen Easterbrook

 R v RW (2021)

-client acquitted of a double marital rape against a background of allegations of coercive and controlling behaviour.
+Client acquitted of a double marital rape against a background of allegations of coercive and controlling behaviour.

 Assuming nothing and checking everything, Helen’s forensic approach to case preparation works particularly well when dealing with the legal complexities of historical sexual offences.
 Known for her ability to robustly cross-examine complainants without alienating jurors, Helen is able to sensitively balance what are often emotionally charged courtroom exchanges.